sakethbachu/ocr_using_tesseract/README.md

-# ocr_using_tesseract
-This gives you OCR using tesseract engine maintained and created by Google.
+# Optical Charachter Recognition using Tesseract